 Pictured in Aspen, Colorado.
 This sculpture will move to the Rita Blitt Gallery & Sculpture Garden in 2017.

-Please join us for the grand opening of the Rita Blitt Gallery & Sculpture Garden at 5 p.m. on Friday, Nov.
+The grand opening of the Rita Blitt Gallery & Sculpture Garden was at 5 p.m. on Friday, Nov.
 3, 2017.

 Washburn University has invited world-renowned, award-winning artist Rita Blitt to gift her legacy collection and archive to the University’s Mulvane Art Museum.
-The Rita Blitt Gallery and Sculpture Garden, currently under construction, will connect Blitt’s art to the University’s White Concert Hall, creating a very meaningful link between the performing and visual arts on campus.
+The Rita Blitt Gallery and Sculpture Garden connects Blitt’s art to the University’s White Concert Hall, creating a very meaningful link between the performing and visual arts on campus.

 Blitt’s many works on paper, canvas, sculpture and films will rotate in exhibitions at the Gallery.
 Connie Gibbons, director of Mulvane Art Museum, says Blitt’s legacy collection and archive will create a unique educational experience, offering the University a chance to distinguish itself from other regional art museums and collections.